thenewdarling/CurseOfStrahd/Session Recaps/2022-01-08 Session 14 - Begin Day 11.md

 He asks the people of Vallaki to give thanks to us, remembering yesterday as the Feast of Saint Andreal, and dubbing us "the Heroes of Burning Sun" (yo party name??)

-Finally, Father Lucian reveals to Jeremiah that to his memory, there was a holy water source at the winery.
+Finally, Father Lucian reveals to Jeremiah that to his memory, there was a holy water source at [[the winery]].

-We go to the Watcher Manor, where the [[Vallakoviches]] now live with Stella.
+We go to the [[Watcher Manor]], where the [[Vallakoviches]] now live with Stella.
 It doesn't carry the same air it once did.
 Magda chooses to remain downstairs, not wishing to see them -- whether she feels guilt about entreating the devil to save Viktor's life, or for killing and drinking the blood of Stella's mother, she does not say.

 The party ask about Sasha.
 Lydia says that Sasha has her sympathies, but she chose this life.
 The party also reveal that Lady Watcher was killed "by Strahd" -- Arlo and Jeremiah specifically speak over Varian revealing that Magda gave the killing blow.